It is estimated that the current stockpile has 215 warheads, 60 of which are in reserve.

-Only one British submarine will patrol at any given time carrying 48 warheads.
-The submarine will patrol at a reduced state of alert - capable of firing its missiles within several days instead of within several minutes.
-Britain will maintain fewer than 200 operationally available warheads.
+The UK Trident program encompasses the development, procurement, and operation of the current generation of British nuclear weapons as well as a means to deliver them.
+Trident is an operational system of four Vanguard-class submarines armed with Trident II D-5 ballistic missiles, able to deliver thermonuclear warheads.
+Only one British submarine will patrol at any given time, carrying 48 warheads.
+The submarine patrols at a reduced state of alert - capable of firing its missiles within several days instead of within several minutes.
+Britain maintains fewer than 200 operationally available warheads.

 The weapons are configured flexibly in order to obtain a low yield for "sub-strategic missions" or higher yields for strategic missions.